omznc/futures-leaders-summit-web/README.md

 This project tries to minimize the amount of dependencies we use, and tries to use the most up-to-date versions of the ones we do.

+This project uses `pnpm` as the package manager, and `husky` to run pre-commit hooks.

 ## Contribution Guide

 The actual code is in the `src` directory, and the `public` directory is used